Skip To Content

 Healthy lifestyle.
 Smoking has a negative effect on all body systems, including bones.
 Excess alcohol consumption also can have negative effects on bone health and predispose a person to falls and fractures.

 Medication.
 There is no cure for osteoporosis.
 However, medications are available to prevent bone loss, increase bone mass, and treat the disease.
 Women and men who have OI seem to be using these medications successfully.
 Consult with your doctor to determine which medication is right for you.
-These medications usually require long-term use.
+Many of these medications require long-term use.

 For more information about osteogenesis imperfecta, contact: